 How do I donate materials to the collection?

-If you have historical materials that you believe would complement CHM’s collection, please contact us using the form below.
+If you have historical materials that you believe would complement CHM’s collection, please contact us using the artifact donation form.
 To assist us in our review of your donation offer, please describe your proposed donation, including an item name or title, its size, location, condition, history, and a digital photo(s).
 The more information you provide, the better we can evaluate your item(s).

 Can I mail or drop off a donation?